knoppnh/keyforgevoice/readme.txt

 The script will let you pick which input to use for a microphone.

-The Keyforge_Cards.csv, failedcards.txt, DarkTidings.dic, DarkTidings.lm and the Cards folder should be kept in the same folder as the Keyforge Voice.py python script.
+The Keyforge_Cards.csv, failedcards.txt, Keyforge.dic, Keyforge.lm and the Cards folder should be kept in the same folder as the Keyforge Voice.py python script.

 If the script fails to match a card from the csv with a file, it will record it in failedcards.txt.
 To fix this, update the cardname in the folder to match the csv.
 The data in this txt file can be deleted as needed.